What is the Ableton Certification Program?

 To apply, you will need to send us a complete application via email or online transfer service.
 A complete application consists of the following items:

 - Professional CV (max 1 page)

 - Example Live and Push curricula (just an outline, not too detailed, max 2 pages)

 - A video of yourself teaching Live or Push.
-This can be either a video of yourself teaching in front of an audience or a simple screen capture.
+This can be either a video of yourself teaching in front of an audience or just directly into the camera.
 The important thing about this is that we can see and hear you in a teaching situation (max length 20 minutes)